-Nonetheless, the Fortune Theatre wasn’t a completely wasted investment for Mr Cowen.
 During the Second World War the venue was reserved for performers from the armed forces, following on a tradition of amateur performances in the 1930s.
-Professional turns came later on from Dame Judi Dench and Maureen Lipman, as well as the satirical modern revue Beyond the Fringe that helped shape British satire after the 1960s.
+Professional turns came from Dame Judi Dench and Maureen Lipman, as well as the satirical modern revue Beyond the Fringe that helped shape British satire after the 1960s.

 The Fortune Theatre has been spellbound by The Woman in Black, which celebrated its 30th anniversary in 2019.
 Both actors and audiences have noted the ghost of a woman dressed in black in the bar and watching the play from one of the boxes.